Practical & Academic Research Committee:

 Michael is particularly interested in the shifting dynamics and trends of the workplace and jobs, labour market information, career adaptability, work/life transition and the future of work in times of uncertainty and rapid technological change.
 Around these topics, Michael has presented multiple times at the Cannexus conference.

-Michael holds a BA in communications and a post-baccalaureate in counselling and human development.
-He is currently working towards an MA in educational psychology at SFU with a focus on career development and education.
+Michael holds an MA in educational psychology at SFU with a focus on career development and education along with a BA in communications and a post-baccalaureate in counselling and human development.
 Previously, he was an instructor in SFU’s Career Development Practitioner Program.

 Jenny Lee Northey, Queen’s University, Kingston, ON